Skip to content

 To delete an organization template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the Organizations Administration View, select the organization to be deleted and click on the Trash Can Icon next to the organization template.
+2. Under the Organizations Administration View, select the organization you want to delete and click the Trash Can icon next to the organization template.

 Search For an Organization Template